 - thanks (n.)

-- Old English þanc, þonc in late use "grateful thought, gratitude," plural form thanks from mid-13c., from the same root as thank (v.).
-Cf. Old Saxon thank, Old Frisian thank, Old Norse þökk, Dutch dank, German Dank.
-The Old English noun originally and chiefly meant "thought, reflection, sentiment; mind, will, purpose;" also "grace, mercy, pardon; pleasure, satisfaction."
+- mid-13c., plural of thank (n.), from Old English þanc, þonc in its secondary sense "grateful thought, gratitude," from the same root as thank (v.).
+In prehistoric times the Germanic noun seems to have expanded from "a thinking of, a remembering" to also mean "remember fondly, think of with gratitude."
+Compare Old Saxon thank, Old Frisian thank, Old Norse þökk, Dutch dank, German Dank.
+The Old English noun chiefly meant "thought, reflection, sentiment; mind, will, purpose," also "grace, mercy, pardon; pleasure, satisfaction."

 As short for I give you thanks from 1580s; often with extensions, such as thanks a lot (1908).
 Spelling thanx attested by 1907.